wultra/powerauth-crypto/powerauth-docs/source/api.md

 Remove an activation with given ID, set it's status to REMOVED.
 Activation can be removed only after successful verification of the signature.

+In order to construct the PowerAuth 2.0 Client signature, use `/pa/activation/remove` as URI identifier part of the signature data.

 <table>
 	<tr>
 		<td>Method</td>